jordanhe2/Yob-Hosting/docs/tutorials/advanced_data_sets.md

 <div class="centered"><img src="../../img/advanced_data_sets/open_calc_col.png"></div>

 Every column can be configured to calculate its values from the values of other columns.
+(See the [Calculated Column Reference](../references/calculated_column_reference.md) for more details.)
 In this case, we want the column to simply mirror the values from Time column of the first Data Set.

 To do this, select **Data Set 1 - Time (d1c1)** from the dropdown menu and click **Insert**.
-Every column has a code name for simple referencing, so when you see `d2c1 = d1c1`, that means that the values from column 1 of Data Set 2 should equal the values from column 1 of Data Set 1.
+Every column has a [reference name](../references/expression_reference.md#referencing-other-items), so when you see `d2c1 = d1c1`, that means that the values from column 1 of Data Set 2 should equal the values from column 1 of Data Set 1.
 You can use the dropdown menu to find the name of the column you're looking for.

 Check the **Enabled** check box to make the calculations take effect.
 Now all of the Time values should have automatically filled the column: